 How large is a neutron star?
-Previous estimates varied from eight to sixteen kilometres.
-Astrophysicists at the Goethe University Frankfurt and the FIAS have now succeeded in determining the size of neutron stars to within 1.5 kilometres by using an elaborate statistical approach supported by data from the measurement of gravitational waves.
+Previous estimates varied from eight to sixteen kilometers.
+Astrophysicists at the Goethe University Frankfurt and the FIAS have now succeeded in determining the size of neutron stars to within 1.5 kilometers (0.9 miles) by using an elaborate statistical approach supported by data from the measurement of gravitational waves.
 The researchers’ report appears in the current issue of Physical Review Letters.

 The data from the detection of gravitational waves from merging neutron stars (GW170817) make an important contribution toward solving this puzzle.
 At the end of 2017, Professor Luciano Rezzolla, Institute for Theoretical Physics at the Goethe University Frankfurt and FIAS, together with his students Elias Most and Lukas Weih already exploited this data to answer a long-standing question about the maximum mass that neutron stars can support before collapsing to a black hole – a result that was also confirmed by various other groups around the world.
 Following this first important result, the same team, with the help of Professor Juergen Schaffner-Bielich, has worked to set tighter constraints on the size of neutron stars.

 “An approach of this type is not unusual in theoretical physics,” remarks Rezzolla, adding: “By exploring the results for all possible values of the parameters, we can effectively reduce our uncertainties.”
-As a result, the researchers were able to determine the radius of a typical neutron star within a range of only 1.5 km: it lies between 12 and 13.5 kilometres, a result that can be further refined by future gravitational wave detections.
+As a result, the researchers were able to determine the radius of a typical neutron star within a range of only 1.5 km: it lies between 12 and 13.5 kilometers (7.5 and 8.4 miles), a result that can be further refined by future gravitational wave detections.

 “However, there is a twist to all this, as neutron stars can have twin solutions,” comments Schaffner-Bielich.
 It is in fact possible that at ultra-high densities, matter drastically changes its properties and undergoes a so-called “phase transition.”
 This is similar to what happens to water when it freezes and transitions from a liquid to a solid state.
 In the case of neutron stars, this transition is speculated to turn ordinary matter into “quark matter,” producing stars that will have the exact same mass as their neutron star “twin,” but that will be much smaller and consequently more compact.